This phase 1 clinical trial will demonstrate the safety and efficacy of a new bioactive dressing designed to prevent scarring of skin burns.

 In the lab, decorin delivered from our wound dressing can significantly reduce scar formation.
 A manufacturing process has been developed enabling the dressing to be robustly produced in large quantities so that it could be turned into a medical product for use in the clinic.
 This product will help to improve the quality of life of many patients injured in ways that would normally result in scarring.

 This is a phase 1 clinical trial which is designed to establish the safety of new products in a limited number of patients in a highly controlled hospital environment.
 This dressing trial will be with 20 patients admitted to hospital with skin burns and will demonstrate the safety and efficacy of the dressing for burns patients.
+Recruitment will begin in 2022.
 The trial will look at whether it improves the burn’s healing time and reduces scarring, when compared to the current standard of care dressing, Mepitel One.
 If successful, this project will pave the way for a phase 2 multi-centre clinical trial.